EHPAD Accounting: EPRD, ERRD, CPOM and Tariff Sections Explained for Managers

 A security deposit is not income#

-The most frequent error we fix when taking over a file: residents' security deposits booked as accommodation revenue.
+The first thing to check when taking over an EHPAD's books: residents' security deposits booked as accommodation revenue.
 They are third-party accounts, that is, debts owed to the resident.
-They must be recorded as such, tracked individually and returned under the applicable rules.
+They must be recorded as such and tracked individually.
+Two figures frame the deposit (art.
+R.314-149 of the CASF): it may not exceed the monthly accommodation tariff actually borne by the resident, and it must be refunded within thirty days of departure from the facility, less any amount owed.
 Treating them as income artificially inflates the accommodation result.

 Monthly billing and pro rata#